GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb/README.md

     httproute.networking.x-k8s.io/bar created
     ```

 11. It can take a few minutes for the load balancer to deploy fully.
 Validate the Gateway.
-Once the Gateway is created successfully, the *Addresses.Value* will show the static IP address.

     ```bash
     kubectl describe gateway external-http
+    ```

+    Once the Gateway is created successfully, the `Addresses.Value` will show the static IP address.

+    TODO: Focus in on the specific section of this output that is relevant to moving forward.
+(I wasn't sure if I was done with this step?)

+    ```
     Name:         external-http
     Namespace:    default
     Labels:       <none>